supermemoryai/supermemory/README.md

 #### `apps/extension`: Chrome extension

-The chrome extension is one of the most important part of the setup, but is not required.This is to easily add pages to your memory.
+The chrome extension is one of the most important parts of the setup, but is not required.
+It is only used to easily add pages to your memory.

 <img width="290" alt="image" src="https://github.com/MaheshtheDev/supermemory/assets/38828053/fa4993bb-c447-46a8-a301-9e0fa84d406a">